 1. Ripen bananas quickly by baking them for 40 minutes in a 300-degree oven.

-Place unripe bananas on a parchment lined baking sheet and stick them in a preheated oven.
-Check bananas after 30 minutes, and if they’re black and soft to the touch, they’re ready.
+Ready to make banana bread but your bananas aren’t up to speed?
+Add this to your personal baking hacks.
+Place unripe bananas on a parchment-lined baking sheet and stick them in a preheated oven.
+Check bananas after 30 minutes.
+If they’re black and soft to the touch, they’re ready.
 Make sure you cool the bananas completely before using them in recipes.

-2. Substitute a half ripe, mashed banana for an egg when baking sweets.
+2. Substitute half a ripe mashed banana for an egg as one of the easiest baking hacks when making sweets.

-Because the moisture in a banana binds ingredients just as well as an egg, they make a great egg substitute for baking, whether you’re making pancakes or quick breads.
+Because the moisture in a banana binds ingredients just as well as an egg, they make a great egg substitute for baking.
+This goes for whether you’re making pancakes or quick breads.
+You’ll use half a banana for one egg.

 3. Coat measuring cups and spoons with cooking spray to use every last drop of an ingredient.

-TIP: Before you read on, be sure to bookmark the KCL coupon page for the latest grocery coupons and deals.
+TIP: Before you read on, be sure to bookmark the Pam coupon page for the latest coupons and deals.

 4. Dip cookie cutters in flour before cutting dough to help cookies retain their shape.